In Turtl, you can convert your static content into an interactive Turtl Doc.

 Choose your option for importing the PDF.
 You can select from either:

-• Enhance PDF with layouts - AI will design layouts with the imported content from the PDF.
+Build with Hatch AI - AI will design layouts with the imported content from the PDF.
 You’ll also have the option to add additional AI-generated images or use images from your image library.

 Note: The "Import Content" option uses the legacy Column Grid to layout your content and is not available to all users.

-Upload your PDF by dragging and dropping it into the upload area or select it using the file picker.
+Upload your PDF by dragging and dropping it into the upload area or selecting it using the file picker.

 If you choose the AI option, you’ll also be asked what you would like to do with images.